-As it is a hilly route, you will need to be well prepared with plenty of food and drink plus all the relevant equipment.
+As it is a hilly route, you’ll need to be well prepared with plenty of food and drink, plus all the relevant equipment.

-Few areas in the UK can rival the Scottish Highlands when it comes to jaw dropping scenery.
+Few areas in the UK can rival the Scottish Highlands when it comes to the jaw-dropping scenery.

 Only a 45-minute drive from Edinburgh, the Loch Leven Heritage Trail is up there with the best Scotland has to offer.
 Following a dedicated walking and cycle path (with some quiet road sections) the ride follows the edge of the loch.